 In the context of CRE reporting, 'counterparty' means an institutional unit that has a relation to an instrument and/or to a protection received.
-In the CRE reporting, an institutional unit can be either a legal entity or a quasi-corporation9.
+In the CRE reporting, an institutional unit can be either a legal entity or a quasi-corporation10.
 All counterparties which take one or several of the following roles are relevant counterparties and should be registered in the CRE report:

-- the debtor of the instrument; - the creditor of the instrument; - the servicer of the instrument; - the originator of the instrument (on the condition that the instrument is subject to securitization); - the protection provider of the instrument (on the condition that a protection has been received related to the instrument); - the head office undertaking of (a foreign branch that is) a debtor of the instrument or a protection provider that provides protection to the instrument; - the immediate parent undertaking of any debtor of the instrument, or of any protection provider that provides protection to the instrument; - the ultimate parent undertaking of any debtor of the instrument, or of any protection provider that provides protection to the instrument.
+- the debtor of the instrument; - the creditor of the instrument; - the servicer of the instrument; - the originator of the instrument on the condition that the instrument is subject to securitization; - the protection provider of the instrument (on the condition that a protection has been received related to the instrument); - the immediate parent undertaking of any debtor of the instrument, or of any protection provider that provides protection to the instrument; - the ultimate parent undertaking of any debtor of the instrument, or of any protection provider that provides protection to the instrument.